jpc342/Interactive-Lab-Hub/Final.md

 - Yarn
 - Ribbon

-To start building these two cats, we first created a simple 2D card borad verison of the cats to ensure all the technology would work well together and to prototype user ineraction.
-The 2D verison of the cats used the servo motor to move a cardbord arm of the cat when it is touched.
-The 2D cats also purr when they are touched and demonstrate the connection between the two cats when both 2D cats are touched at the same time by shine a red LED light through a paper heart.
+To start building these two cats, we first created a simple 2D cardboard verison of the cats to test the technology would work well together and to prototype user interaction.
+The 2D verison of the cats used the servo motor to move a cardboard arm of the cat when it is touched.
+The 2D cats also purr when they are touched, and they show the connection between the two cats by shining a red LED light through a paper heart when both are interacted with at the same time.

-[Perhaps talk more about how the tech of the cats works]

-Appearance of the two cats:
+This is what the 2D cats look like:

 <img width="975" alt="Screen Shot 2021-12-12 at 10 27 58 PM" src="https://user-images.githubusercontent.com/73661058/145747859-02a0b7d6-1545-4ae9-8d12-89e53d377581.png">